Basketball4Life/Basketball4Life/README.md

 -->
 I'm currently a student at Dobyns Bennet High School

-I play basket and I fish for fun
+I play basketball and I fish for fun